Search Fund Deal Sourcing

 Alternatives

-Where Coseek fits in a searcher's sourcing stack.
+Where we fit in a searcher's sourcing stack.

 Keep your investor network, advisor relationships, industry calls, lender conversations, personal owner relationships, and CRM.
-Coseek gives you qualified first-call coverage inside the search criteria.
+We add qualified first-call coverage inside the search criteria.

 Searcher makes every first call